Azure/Azure-Hacks/2-ARCHITECTURE/README.md

 ## Architecture Challenge Overview

 Welcome to the "**Architecting on Azure**" hack!
-This challenge series will guide you through architecting a secure, scalable N-tier application on Microsoft Azure, building upon the security foundations established on Day 1.
+This challenge series will guide you through architecting a secure, scalable N-tier application on Microsoft Azure, applying best practices for compute, storage, networking, monitoring, and security.

 ## Table of Contents
 - [**Architecting on Azure - Hack Introduction**](#hack-introduction)